b9Joker108/a_glockenspiel_magistery/chapter_2/chapter_2_v1_.md

-#### **Chapter 14: Sangeet as Seva: Music as Selfless Service**
-*   **14.1.
-The Karma Yoga of Performance**
-    *   14.1.1.
-Jnana: The philosophy of *Nishkama Karma* (action without attachment to the fruits) from the Bhagavad Gita, applied to music.
-The offering is the goal, not the quality of the offering.
-    *   14.1.2.
-Sadhana: The practice of *Arpanam* (offering).
-Before playing, consciously state: "This is not for my pleasure, but for Yours."
-After playing, do not judge the performance.
-Simply offer it and let it go.

 #### **Chapter 15: Nada Yoga: The Union Through Sound**
 *   **15.1.
 Ahata and Anahata Nada: The Struck and Unstruck Sound**